DisnakeDev/disnake/docs/api/events.rst

 ++++++++++

 .. function:: on_soundboard_sound_create(sound)
+              on_soundboard_sound_delete(sound)

-    Called when a soundboard sound is created.
+    Called when a :class:`GuildSoundboardSound` is created or deleted.

     .. versionadded:: 2.10

-    :param sound: The soundboard sound that was created.
+    :param sound: The soundboard sound that was created or deleted.
     :type sound: :class:`GuildSoundboardSound`

-.. function:: on_raw_soundboard_sound_update(sound)
+.. function:: on_soundboard_sound_update(before, after)

-    Called whenever a soundboard sound is updated.
+    Called whenever a :class:`GuildSoundboardSound` is updated.

     .. versionadded:: 2.10

-    :param sound: The updated soundboard sound.
+    :param before: The soundboard sound before the update.
-    :type sound: :class:`GuildSoundboardSound`
+    :type before: :class:`GuildSoundboardSound`

-.. function:: on_raw_soundboard_sound_delete(payload)

-    Called whenever a soundboard sound is deleted.

-    .. versionadded:: 2.10

-    :param payload: The raw event payload data.
+    :param after: The soundboard sound after the update.
-    :type payload: :class:`RawSoundboardSoundDeleteEvent`
+    :type after: :class:`GuildSoundboardSound`

 Stage Instances
 +++++++++++++++